Expert advice across thousands of deals could save you an average of £321 a month.*

 First-time buyers tend to need to borrow a higher percentage of the property’s value than existing homeowners.
 This is because if you already have a home, you typically build up equity in the property as you repay the loan and when house prices rise.
 Equity can be used as a deposit when you find a new remortgage or move home.

 APRC stands for Annual Percentage Rate of Charge and is a way of comparing different mortgages.
-It takes the overall rate charged over the lifetime of the mortgage, including any fees, and gives you a baseline comparison rate.
+It takes the overall rate charged over the lifetime of the mortgage, including any fees, and gives you a baseline mortgage rate comparison.

 Mortgages generally offer a lower interest rate for the first two to 10 years then revert to the lender’s standard variable rate (SVR).
 Every lender has their own SVR and this is typically (but not always) the most expensive rate available.